Lacing Hiking Boots

 Lacing your hiking boots seems like a straightforward activity, doesn't it?

-Except that if your feet are prone to problems, how you lace your hiking boots is one of the most effective weapons you have against foot issues on the trail.
+Except that if your feet are prone to problems, or your boots don't quite fit, how you lace your hiking boots is one of the most effective weapons you have against preventing foot issues like blisters and hot spots on the trail.

-These How To tips will help you get those hiking boots laced up correctly.
+These How To lace tips will help you get those hiking boots laced up correctly.

 You have my full permission to play around with the different "zones" of lacing on your boots: ankle, top of foot, toes.